 Sea turtles are renowned for being one of the oldest animals living today, having been around for 110 million years.
 Known as marine reptiles, sea turtles are one of only four reptiles that have adapted to life in the sea – the others being crocodiles, marine iguanas, and sea snakes.
+How long do sea turtles live?
 Many sea turtles don’t even mature until they are around 20 years old, so it’s no surprise that some of them can live for a long time.
 But just how old is the world’s oldest sea turtle?
 We’ll discover the oldest sea turtle and see how they compare against other turtles.

 Background on Sea Turtles

 Sea turtles can easily be distinguished from other turtles by their limbs which are actually flippers, and by the shape of their shell which is long and tapered at each end, meaning that they can’t retract their head under it for protection.
 There are seven species of sea turtle alive today – leatherback, hawksbill, olive ridley, Kemp’s ridley, green, loggerhead, and flatback.
 Sea turtles are found in almost every ocean around the world, except for the polar regions, and some have been known to migrate extremely long distances.